 Corporate digitization and Lean Digital: when Process Intelligence meets the power of technology

-For companies, the imperative is no longer just "innovate," but "transform" through a corporate digitization aware.
+For companies, the imperative is no longer just “innovate,” but “transform” throughconscious business digitization.
 But how do you navigate this sea of opportunity without getting lost or, worse, digitizing pre-existing inefficiencies?

-The answer lies in an integrated approach that combines Lean Thinking e Digital Transformation.
-Two seemingly separate worlds, but strongly synergistic: the former is concerned with improving processes, the latter with enhancing them through the most appropriate technologies.
+The answer lies in an integrated approach that combines Lean Thinking and Digital Transformation.
+Two seemingly distinct worlds, but strongly synergistic: the former is concerned with improving processes, the latter with enhancing them through the most suitable technologies.

 Introduction to Lean Digital: simplicity and efficiency for business digitization in the service of value